 I have spoken about the resources with which our community has to work.
 Some are not tangible but have a powerful effect on the quality of life on the island; others are obvious.

 I see our natural setting, protected by The National Park Service, as a valuable asset.
 We can rest assured that our beach will generally look the same through the decades.
 How we get to use the beach may change, but development will not alter the face of such a perfect environmental event.
 Born out of the natural setting, are the activities which involve the water and keep our guests coming back.
 This same environment has provided a way of life and a chance to make a living through fishing, which predates the tourist trade.
 The workings of a small fishing village are an attraction unto themselves.

-After the planning board meeting in July, it was apparent that we are placing this passion, in jeopardy.
-What I am hearing from my own customers in The Slushy Stand, as well as from neighboring store owners, is that the village is losing this appeal, the historic and quaint feel of a fishing village.
+After the planning board meeting in July, it was apparent that we are placing this passion in jeopardy.
+What I am hearing from my own customers at the The Slushy Stand, as well as from neighboring store owners, is that the village is losing this appeal, the historic and quaint feel of a fishing village.
 The guests have gone so far as to beg for something to be done about the changing face of Ocracoke.

-People are talking amongst themselves.
-I have had locals stop me and tell me that they agree with the idea of trying to preserve our historic village atmosphere.
+People are talking among themselves.
+I have had locals stop me and tell me that they agree with the idea of trying to preserve our historic-village atmosphere.
 It was what drew them in the beginning.
-Now is the time for people to bring these opinions out into the open; to make sure that the powers that be, hear the will of the people.
+Now is the time for people to bring these opinions out into the open; to make sure that the powers that be hear the will of the people.
 This too is a problem that can be solved.

 BJ Oelschlegel is a broker w/ Ocracoke’s Lightship Realty

 ….before we had a lighthouse, there was a lightship to light the way for mariners.